 We consider it very important to use the environment to enhance classroom work.
-Children often visit appropriate sites as part of their work across the curriculum.
+Children often visit appropriate sites linked to their learning in the curriculum.
 We ask all parents to sign a permission form so that we can use the local area when it benefits learning.
 You will always be informed of when your child will be going off the premises for these activities.

-A residential visit takes place for children in Years 5 and 6 to enhance and generate classroom work across a range of curriculum areas including ICT and PE.
+A residential visit takes place for children in Years 5 and 6 to provide challenges in activities that we do not have the resource for in school such as rock climbing, abseiling, raft building e.t.c.
 Risk Assessments and pre-visits by staff are an essential part of planning for visits and trips.
 For details of the County Council's charging and remissions policy in respect of school visits, please see Appendix B.

-Extra Curricular Activities
+Extra-Curricular Activities